 Many of us probably grew up being scolded for negative behavior, whether we were grounded, had privileges taken away, or were just sent to our rooms.
 Times have certainly changed since then.
-With those changes, comes the increased use of positive reinforcement, especially in the academic settings.
+With those changes, comes the increased use of positive wording and reinforcement, especially in the academic settings.

 Since the implementation of various national-level academic initiatives throughout recent history, the focus has been on keeping students in the classroom.
 This is wonderful in theory, but as an educator you most likely have experienced at least one student whose behaviors negatively impact the rest of the class.
 Constantly pointing out and correcting the negative behaviors is usually of no help to the class, teacher, and most importantly the student demonstrating those behaviors.
 Positive reinforcement can often times turn that around and really motivate the student.

 Positive reinforcement is the act of rewarding or praising the positive behaviors in an attempt to change, avoid, or completely stop the negative behaviors.
 Just like any other picture board set up, such as Reminder Boards, a positive reinforcement chart is personalized for each individual.

 Before creating a positive reinforcement chart, you need to first decide what the negative behavior is that you would like to end.
 Once you know that, figure out what the positive counter behavior is.
 For example: